cym13/cym13.github.io/source/grr_audit.rst

 In November 2025 I decided to have a look at `GRR
 <https://site.devome.com/fr/grr3>`_, an open-source booking
-management system from a small french team.
+management system from Devome, a small french team.
 As is often the case this lead to the findings of several important vulnerabilities that have since been fixed thanks to the great response by its developers in GRR 4.5.0 which is available at https://github.com/JeromeDevome/GRR.